prusnak/rusnak.io/_posts/2019-01-05-lightning-wallets-comparison.md

 ---
 layout: post
-title: Lightning Wallets Comparison
+title: Bitcoin + Lightning Wallets Comparison
 ---

-This post compares five Lightning Wallets for Android (and iOS).
+This post compares six Bitcoin + Lightning Wallets for Android and iOS.

 Please contact me via the email in the sidebar if you want to change something and/or if you have an idea what should I add to the comparison.
 Thank you!